amartrics/data-310/final_project.md

-# Final Project
-## Problem Statement: Using Computer Vision to Identify ASL Letters
+# Final Project: Using Computer Vision to Identify ASL Letters
+## Abstract
 For my final project, I trained a convolutional neural network on a dataset of images from Kaggle to classify American Sign Language Letters, in the hopes of building a form of "computer vision" capable of translating ASL to text or speech.

 ## The Data
 ### Training & Validation Data
 ![image](https://user-images.githubusercontent.com/70035366/131227615-08d1fa3d-c5e7-4d29-b0a4-057926833bcf.png)

+Discuss where you received the data, how you chose the data, how much data there is

 ### Augmented Training & Validation Data
 ![image](https://user-images.githubusercontent.com/70035366/131227638-bdfa2d4a-4f3f-4596-a118-a82f013b33b2.png)

+Discuss why you augmented the data and what augmenting the images would (hopefully) achieve

 ## The Model
 ### Model Architecture v1 (Without Implementing Image Augmentation and Dropout)